 Hockey is the winter activity that sends children and youth to emergency departments most often.

-When ice skating or playing hockey:
+When playing hockey:

 - Skate in the same direction as everyone else on the ice when public skating.

-- Always have an adults check the thickness of ice on an outdoor lake or pond before skating on it.
+Always check the thickness of ice before skating on it.
 Ice should be 10 cm (4” inches) thick for skating alone or 20 cm (8 inches) thick for skating parties or games.
 Stay away from ice near open water.